 The main lodge at Ecca is also made out of wood, stone, and corrugated iron, and it’s approached from the guest suites along well-marked pathways.
 Its interiors are similar to those of the suites as well.
-In the lounge, well-cushioned sofas and armchairs surround coffee tables, and a cosy fireplace provides some welcome warmth during the chillier months of the year!
+In the lounge, well-cushioned sofas and armchairs surround coffee tables, and a cozy fireplace provides some welcome warmth during the chillier months of the year!
 There are a few books too, and guests can also do a little reading in the lodge’s library, which has a television and some wildlife DVDs too.
 The dining area has a pleasant informal feel, and it forms part of an interactive kitchen so you can chat with the kitchen staff while they prepare delicious meals!
 Alternatively, private dining can be arranged.
 A decent assortment of drinks is available from the bar.
-The children’s play centre offers some games and interactive activities, and everyone can enjoy a refreshing dip in the shared swimming pool!
+The children’s play center offers some games and interactive activities, and everyone can enjoy a refreshing dip in the shared swimming pool!
 The pool is set within a generously proportioned deck, where sunloungers are positioned in the shade.

 ACTIVITIES AT KWANDWE ECCA LODGE:

 - Ecca’s activities focus on exploring Kwandwe, enjoying some exceptionally good game viewing and a few other excursions.

 - The reserve covers approximately 220 square kilometers of savanna, shrubs, thickets, and water sources.
 The Great Fish River flows for 19 miles through this expanse of land, enticing a broad range of wildlife.

 - All Big Five live here – lion, rhino, leopard, elephant, and buffalo.